rachelraikar/WeakCN2019/README.md

     1. Combined and cleaned up code from 2.5.3 (Arya's code) and 2.6.1 (Alexandra's code).

-  **Automation Version 4.0**
+  **Automation Version 4.1/4.2**
+  Notebooks were divided for loading convenience into:

+    1. Automation 4.1 (creating dictionaries)
+     - creates all the dictionaries needed for analysis and saves them as csv files
+     - do not need to run this notebook unless making edits to dictionaries

+    2. Automation 4.2 (analysis)
-    1. Code by Rachel Raikar and Antara Bhattacharya.
+    - Weighted Distance Analysis by Rachel Raikar and Antara Bhattacharya
-    2. Classification of weak CN stars based on their position on CMDs with
-      distance from the head of the plot of scores against undiluted templates used as a classification metric.
+       - Analysis of comet plot:(score to unmodified Carbon template vs score to unmodified Weak CN template)
+       - Distance from arbitrary points on this plot were used to weight the stars on CMDs for analysis

    **CSV-Dictionaries**

     Folder containing csvs for each dictionaries from every method of analysis: